Posted on 08 April 2020 by the Information Unit (updated post)

-Parents can set up a 4-digit Parental Control PIN that is required to access content above a selected level on an account.
-This applies to all profiles.
+Parents can set up a 4-digit Parental Control PIN that is required to access content above a selected level on individual profiles within your Netflix account.
 The levels are: little kids (G), older kids (PG), teens (M-R15), and adults (R16 and above).
 You can also specify that children can only view titles on the ‘Kids’ section of Netflix.

 Neon’s parental controls are very similar to Netflix.
 It uses classifications of G, PG, M, 16, and 18; users set up a 4-digit PIN that is required to access content above the selected levels.